This post is about how to build a growth-focused SaaS SEO strategy.

-Keep in mind that the solutions your prospect is considering may not always be direct competitors with your software.
-It could be a completely different solution that might fix the same problem.
+Keep in mind that the solutions your prospect is considering might not always be direct competitors to your software.
+They could offer a completely different solution to the same problem.

-- Attract solution-aware traffic
+- Attract solution-aware visitors

 - Introduce your SaaS product to the consideration set

-For this stage of the buyer’s journey, they are researching product categories, features, requirements, implementation, and integration information.
-But they’re armed with more precise language about the types of solution that they’re looking for, based on the research they did to find answers to their problem.
+At this stage, they’re armed with more precise language about the types of solutions that they’re looking for, based on their previous research.

 - “Sales enablement tool”

 Or, they’re searching for specific ways to implement the solution.
 This includes integrations with other tools and software.
 They could also be searching within a category that fits their specific persona or industry.